What Everyone Should Know About Fisk

 Department of Business Administration

-The Department of Business Administration has a reputation for producing alumni who hold top positions in their fields.
-These include entrepreneurs George Russell Curtis, Sr. ’56, Karl Turner’77 and Jacquelyn Denton Alton ’66, sports agents and executives Carl Poston III ’77 and Kevin Poston ’81, Music World Entertainment Founding CEO Mathew Knowles ’75, hospital system executive Mark Chastang ’74, and past American Hospital Association Chairman and current Truman Medical Center CEO John W. Bluford III ’71.
+The Department of Business Administration, which is accredited by the Accreditation Council for Business Schools and Programs, has a reputation for producing alumni who hold top positions in their fields.
+These include entrepreneurs George Russell Curtis, Sr. ’56, Karl Turner’77 and Jacquelyn Denton Alton ’66, sports agents and executives Carl Poston III ’77 and Kevin Poston ’81, hospital system executive Mark Chastang ’74, and past American Hospital Association Chairman and former Truman Medical Center CEO John W. Bluford III ’71.

-Among the many young alumni who have begun to make their marks are risk analysts Jenise Burks ’11 and Jordan West ’10, financial services professional James Horton ’06, accounting executive Dominique D'Antignac-Bell ’97, social media strategist Rob Wingfield ’00, foreign services officer William Campbell ’07, and human resources professional Johnathan Montgomery ’99.
+Among the many young alumni who have begun to make their marks are Toyota North America finance executive Dennis Deveaux ’04, risk analysts Jenise Burks ’11 and Jordan West ’10, financial services professional James Horton ’06, accounting executive Dominique D'Antignac-Bell ’97, and Foreign Services Officer William Campbell ’07.

 According to the American Physical Society (April 2014), Fisk is the number one producer of underrepresented minority Master's in Physics degrees.
 Fisk is ranked in the top 15 institutions in the nation for awarding the Master's in Physics degree for all students, and tied for fourth place for Master's degrees awarded to women of any ethnic background.
 As of 2006, no U.S. institution awards more master’s in physics degrees to African-American U.S. citizen than Fisk University.

-Forbes’ 650 Top Colleges for 2014 ranked Fisk #256 overall, #186 among private colleges and #54 in the South.
-Fisk was the highest ranked HBCU on the list and is the 4th highest ranked institution in Tennessee, ahead of the University of Tennessee-Knoxville, Belmont University, and seven other Tennessee institutions.
+Forbes’ 650 Top Colleges for 2015-2016 ranked Fisk #322 overall, #234 among private colleges and #66 in the South.
+Fisk is the 5th highest ranked institution in Tennessee, ahead of Belmont University and seven other Tennessee institutions.

-U.S. News & World Report’s 2015 rankings continued Fisk in the prestigious Tier One of National Liberal Arts Colleges/ Universities.
-Only four HBCUs - Fisk, Morehouse, Spelman, and Xavier of Louisiana – are in Tier One.
+U.S. News & World Report’s 2016 rankings continued Fisk in the prestigious Tier One of National Liberal Arts Colleges/ Universities.
+Only four HBCUs – Fisk University, Claflin University, Morehouse College, and Spelman College – are ranked in Tier One.
 Among the four institutions, Fisk is the only one that has a BA to MA to PhD pipeline in the natural sciences and does so at the lowest tuition and fees costs.
+On the list of Best HBCUs, Fisk ranked #7.

-Among Fisk’s Class of 2018, biology is the most popular major, followed by business administration, political science, psychology, and chemistry.
+The Class of 2019 includes 26 Fisk Presidential Scholars, 20 Fisk Legacies, 3 National Merit Scholars/Semi-Finalists, and a Gates Millennial Scholar.
+One-third of the class completed Advanced Placement courses.
+Among Fisk’s Class of 2019, biology is the most popular major, followed by business administration, political science, psychology, and chemistry.

 Fisk’s persistence rate is 84 percent.
 Fisk’s six-year graduation rate is 52 percent.